 - SUMMA Archival Record.
 Pictures and biographies of PhDs in mathematics and mathematics education who are members of minority groups (SUMMA stands for Strengthening Underrepresented Minority Mathematics Achievement, and is a program of the MAA).

 - The e-Mentoring Network in the Mathematical Sciences blog.
 Edited by Ricardo Cortez, Pamela Harris, and Dagan Karp, with contributions by Erika Camacho, Edray Goins, Herbert Medina, and Talithia Williams.

 - The inclusion/exclusion blog.
-A blog to discuss issues pertaining to marginalized and underrepresented groups in mathematics, edited by Adriana Salerno (editor-in-chief), Edray Herber Goins, Piper Harron, Brian P. Katz, and Luis Leyva.
-The main goal of this blog is to discuss issues pertaining to marginalized and underrepresented groups in mathematics.
+A blog to discuss issues pertaining to marginalized and underrepresented groups in mathematics, edited by Adriana Salerno (editor-in-chief), Edray Goins, Piper Harron, Brian P. Katz, and Luis Leyva.